genomehubs/goat-ui/static/projects/1kfg.md

 # 1,000 Fungal Genomes Project (1KFG)

+**Disclaimer**: This page and 1KFG data on GoaT are not receiving updates.
+Last updated: Sept 2024

 **GoaT Search Term:** 1KFG

 ::grid[**1KFG** is an effort to sample the genomic diversity of the fungal kingdom focusing on phylogenetic diversity.
 One phase of the project supported by a Community Sequencing Project at the Joint Genome Institute.
 For more information, access 1KFG project page at https://1000.fungalgenomes.org/.]{size=8}